 A file repository hosted on the server.
-A depot is the top-level unit of storage for versionsed files (depot files or source files) within a Helix Versioning Engine.
+A depot is the top-level unit of storage for versioned files (depot files or source files) within a Helix Core server.
 It contains all versions of all files ever submitted to the depot.
 There can be multiple depots on a single installation.